 "About what?"
 Ashley asked.

-"Well so did I, ok," Tani said.
+"Well okay, we're in the same boat," Tani said.
 She smiled herself.
 Ashley grinned at her.

 "I was wondering where that went," Ashley said.

 "Your smile, it disappeared for a long time.
 I thought it went on a long holiday or something," Ashley replied.

 Tani couldn't help but laugh a little.
 "You haven't changed a bit, have you?"

 "Nope, and if you're still willing to put up with me, we can be friends again," Ashley said.

 "Hmm, I have to read your fanfic first before I decide," Tani said.

 "Denied," Ashley tried to say seriously, but he was smirking.